Harrison-M/hastac-blog/2013/10/githubandacademia.md

 The easiest way to think about this process is to consider how you might perform analog review or annotation of a document.
 A friend wants you to edit their paper, so they print off a copy and hand it to you.
 You take the copy, bleed red onto the page to indicate changes, then hand the paper back to them.
 They can then look at those changes, which have not affected their original document file, and decide which changes they want to include in their original.

-Git and GitHub operate in a similar fashion: if I want to change something, I make a copy of it, make the changes, then submit those changes.
+Git and GitHub operate in a similar fashion: if I want to change something, I make a copy of it to change.
+Once I'm done making my changes, I submit them for inclusion in the original.
 The names used for this process in Git, however, are not very intuitive, and a number of intermediary steps are added to this model as well that make the process initially difficult to understand.

 ##Specialized language